-This specialization provides a solid foundation for students planning careers teaching in a variety of outdoor adventure settings.
-This specialization also prepares students for transfer to institutions offering a bachelor's degree in the areas of outdoor recreation leadership, adventure education, and allied fields.
-Students must successfully complete core courses with a "C-" or better to meet specialization requirements.
-Students planning to transfer to a four-year program may need to have additional hours beyond the specialization requirements at Northwest College in order to transfer in as a junior.
+This program provides a solid foundation for students planning careers teaching in a variety of outdoor adventure settings.
+This program also prepares students for transfer to institutions offering a bachelor's degree in the areas of outdoor recreation leadership, adventure education, and allied fields.
+Students must successfully complete core courses with a "C-" or better to meet program requirements.
+Students planning to transfer to a fouryear program may need to have additional hours beyond the program requirements at Northwest College in order to transfer in as a junior.
 These students should consult with their advisor and the appropriate four-year college catalog.

-ASSOCIATE OF SCIENCE with specialization in OUTDOOR EDUCATION
+ASSOCIATE OF SCIENCE OUTDOOR EDUCATION

-Number and Title Credits

-Students should refer to the Graduatic on
+Number and Title Credits Students should refer to the Graduation Requirements on pages 30-38......31-37

-Requirements on pages 30-38 31-37